sanfinity-Iot/openremote/User-Guide:-Custom-deployment.md

 https://github.com/openremote/openremote/blob/master/profile/deploy.yml

 ### Customising the Manager UI
-It is also possible to do some basic customisation of the manager UI using a `JSON` file:
+It is also possible to do basic customisation of the manager UI using a `JSON` file:

 - Create a directory called `deployment` in the same parent directory as the OpenRemote `docker-compose.yml`
+- Add logo, logo-mobile and favicon images as files in a directory called `images`
 - Create a file called `manager_config.json` and add the following content:

 ```json